quiltedhills/htfc3-kubejs_patches/README.md

 • Removed Cocoa Beans and added Palm Seeds to sand sieving loot tables <br/>
 • Made the Rod into Nugget sequenced recipes only take four actions instead of five <br/>
 • Added Create Mixer recipe for dye fluids <br/>
+• Tweaked coffee-related recipes and item names <br/>
+• Made it impossible for zombie villagers to spawn <br/>

 • Added tooltips to Nightshade and Stinky Soup mentioning their toxicity <br/>
 • Added a bit of information regarding silkworm spread to Silkworm-related items and blocks <br/>